klange/ponyos/README.md

 # DISCLAIMER
 This is a completely useless OS that can't even do the simplest of tasks, why use it? because you're all furfags
+P.S.
+We're also sensitive little babies where we strike down people who give the smallest of criticisms